Web-Dev-Collaborative/reactdailies/30DaysC/readme.md

 This is a set of files and folders meant to go with 30 Days of React @ https://www.youtube.com/playlist?list=PLlxurZn3gw7r7JX_JRfmKqY32IOrSFTSB.<br>
-You must install dependencies (`yarn/npm add/install create-react-app`) for each day, but the other files are provided here for use with this playlist.
+You must install dependencies (`yarn/npm add/install create-react-app`), but the other files are provided here for use with this playlist.

 Suggestion to get started:

-Create your own overarching repository that will hold all 30 days cd into repository install CRA dependencies for each folder, day01 through day30 by running `yarn create-react-app day##` for each day 01 through 30
+Create your own overarching repository that will hold all 30 days as described above and make sure it's also remote cd into overarching repository you just made run `yarn/npm add/install create-react-app` then install CRA dependencies for each day/folder, day01 through day30, by running `yarn create-react-app day##` for each day 01 through 30
 Download this folder/repo, 30DaysC, and overwrite all files in your overarching repository run `git add .` run `git commit -m "base initial project files uploaded"`